flackbash/AudioAnchor/README.md

 </pre>

 Browse and play your audio files just as you would in any other audio player.

-**Note:** The audio player stops playing when you press the back button in the PlayActivity.
-This is also when your progress get's saved.

 ## Permissions
 AudioAnchor asks for the following permissions: